mattermost/docs/source/install/troubleshooting.rst

 If you are using NGINX as a proxy, set the ``ssl_ecdh_curve`` directive in your site configuration file (for example, in ``/etc/nginx/sites-available/mattermost``), to a value that is supported by both client and server.
 Suggested values for varying levels of compatibility can be found at `Mozilla's Security/Server Side TLS <https://wiki.mozilla.org/Security/Server_Side_TLS>`_ page.

-As security and encryption standards often change rapidly, it is best to check for up to date information.
-However, the suggested value as of January 2018 is to use the curves: prime256v1, secp384r1, secp521r1.
+As security and encryption standards often change rapidly, it is best to check for up-to-date information.
+However, the suggested value as of January 2018, is to use the curves: prime256v1, secp384r1, secp521r1.

 For NGINX, this would translate to ``ssl_ecdh_curve prime256v1:secp384r1:secp521r1;``